MountSionCBSSecondary/SchoolWebsite/CONTRIBUTING.md

 Please take some time to read [tutorial](docs/Tutorial.md) to familiarise yourself on how to approach getting set up and cloning the website.
 We also offer a guide on some common use cases you may encounter while using git, you can use our [guide](docs/git-commands.md) as a point of reference.

-The site is built using the Semantic UI Framework feel free to flick through their [doc's](https://semantic-ui.com/) if you are not familar with Semantic.
+The site is built using the Semantic UI Framework.
+Feel free to flick through their [doc's](https://semantic-ui.com/) if you are not familar with Semantic.

 ## Issue tracker